22 FAQs people ask about consumer credit

-15. What happens if the customer wants to pay the debt off early?
+15. What happens if a customer wants to pay off consumer credit debt early?

 Customers are usually entitled to pay off consumer credit debts early if they want to, and to claim a rebate on the outstanding future interest charges.
 (This does not apply to running credit, like credit cards.)
 The customer is not entitled to any rebate on charges they have already had to pay — such as arrangement fees.
 The customer gives you notice (usually in writing) of their intention to pay the debt off early, and asks you for a settlement amount.
 You must reply within seven days.